fprime-community/fprime-workshop-led-blinker/docs/component-implementation-1.md

 Many of the behaviors of the component discussed in the [Component Design](#component-design) section require the tracking of some state.
 Before diving into the implementation of the behavior let us set up and initialize that state.

 Open `Led.hpp` in `led-blinker/Components/Led`.
-Add the following private member variables to the end of the file just before the two closing `}` of the class defintion and namespace.
+Add the following private member variables to the end of the file just before the two closing `}` of the class definition and namespace.

 ```cpp
     Fw::On m_state; //!
 Keeps track if LED is on or off